NateEag/next-vcs/readme.md

 matching a certain pattern, there are no defaults in place for that, so you drown in noise if you don't know how not to.

+It technically supports not retrieving history ('shallow clones' in git parlance), but not especially cleanly, transparently, or discoverably (TODO figure out/explain how I wish this worked).
+The monorepo style of working is infeasible without this feature, in extreme edge cases like Google/FB scale.

+Similarly, it has support for sparse checkouts, but as far as I know it's a bolted on feature that doesn't have a good UI (see for instance this thread, where the basic use case takes Apen Warr to provide correct answer: https://stackoverflow.com/a/4909267/1128957), and it probably doesn't supply all the features people want (e.g. ACL on subdirectories).

 It does not provide file locking.
 Yes, file locking is stupid if your format is merge-friendly and diffable, but if it is not, about the best thing you can do is say "warning; I'm working on this."
 Some hooks for interactions with remotes